dapr/docs/howto/setup-secret-store/azure-keyvault.md

     secretStore: kubernetes
 ```

-4. Apply azurekeyvault.yaml component
+3. Apply azurekeyvault.yaml component

 ```bash
 kubectl apply -f azurekeyvault.yaml
 ```

-5. Store redisPassword secret to keyvault
-Now store the redisPassword as a secret into your keyvault
+4. Store the redisPassword as a secret into your keyvault

 ```bash
 az keyvault secret set --name redisPassword --vault-name [your_keyvault_name] --value "your redis passphrase"
 ```

-6. Create redis.yaml component file
+5. Create redis.yaml for state store component

-This redis state store component refers to `azurekeyvault` component as a secretstore and uses the secret for `redisPassword` stored in Azure Key Vault.
+This redis state store component refers to `azurekeyvult` component as a secretstore and use the secret for `redisPassword` stored in Key Vault.

 ```yaml
 apiVersion: actions.io/v1alpha1